Research Folders Overview

 Activate Research Folders Window Toolbar

 In the window above, some of the options in the toolbar are dimmed (no longer active) because there isn't a folder in focus.
-To put a folder in focus, just click it.
-Notice in the previous example that the folder called "Manual Research" is in focus.
+To put a folder in focus, just check one of the checkboxes.

 To edit a folder, such as to change the folder's name or archive the folder, click the Edit button.